frank/pickle-test/README.md

-# pickle-test
+# Pickle test
-Silly test for using pickle
+Silly test for using pickle serialization